Hungary's MVM joins bidding for E.ON's Czech Innogy asset sale

 E.ON declined to comment on bids, which sources said were due last Friday.

-E.ON had hoped to fetch more than six times core earnings, a valuation of 800-900 million euros, including debt, according to a source in March.
+E.ON had hoped to fetch more than six times core earnings, a valuation of 800 million to 900 million euros ($895.76-to-$1 billion), including debt, a source, asking not to be named, said in March.

 The coronavirus outbreak may have an impact on valuations.

-MVM, which comprises Hungary's nuclear power plant, gas-fired and solar power generation capacities, the Hungarian grid operator and is also involved in the gas market, declined to comment on its bid.
+MVM, which includes Hungary's nuclear power plant, gas-fired and solar power generation capacities, the Hungarian grid operator and involvement in the gas market, declined to comment on its bid value.

-"We are actively seeking cooperation and investment opportunities in the region, including in the countries of the Central and Eastern Europe and Balkans regions," Kobor added.

-(Reporting by Krisztina Than in Budapest and Jason Hovet in Prague; additional reporting by Tom Kaeckenhoff in Duesseldorf; editing by Jason Neely)
+(Reporting by Krisztina Than in Budapest, Jason Hovet and Jan Lopatka in Prague, Tom Kaeckenhoff in Duesseldorf, and Christoph Steitz in Frankfurt; editing by Jason Neely)

 ((jason.hovet@thomsonreuters.com; +420 234 721 613;))